awsdocs/amazon-managed-blockchain-management-guide/doc_source/managed-blockchain-view-peer-node.md

     Use this endpoint, including the port, within Hyperledger Fabric to address the peer node for peer channel\-based event services\.

 You can also view and monitor **Metrics** related to peer node performance\.
-For more information, see [Use Peer Node Metrics](managed-blockchain-peer-node-metrics.md)\.
+For more information, see [Use Hyperledger Fabric Peer Node Metrics on Amazon Managed Blockchain](managed-blockchain-peer-node-metrics.md)\.

 You can check the peer node status using the `get-node` command, as shown in the following example: